 The medication information is not immediately incorporated into the patient's chart.
 You have the opportunity to review the medication information retrieved by clicking on the Medication Fills Summary text in blue.

-Once you have had an opportunity to review the medications retrieved, click on the "Sign Off" button to incorporate the retrieved medication information into the patient's chart.
-The summary of the medication retrieved will be documented in the Chronological Record.
+Once you have had an opportunity to review the medications retrieved, click on the "Sign Off and Add to Meds List" button to incorporate the retrieved medication information into the patient's chart.
+If you would only like to via the medication but not incorporate the medications into the medication list of your chart, you can click the "Sign Off & Do Not Add to Med Lists" button instead.
+The summary of the medication retrieved will always be documented in the Chronological Record.

 In order use the Medication Fills Download feature, you must use the following: